pagemachine/renovate-config/README.md

     }
 ```

-This rule overrides the [`rangeStrategy`](https://docs.renovatebot.com/configuration-options/#rangestrategy) for some selected Composer dependencies.
+These rules override the [`rangeStrategy`](https://docs.renovatebot.com/configuration-options/#rangestrategy) for some selected Composer dependencies.

 By default new major version updates of dependencies would lead to a replaced version constraint: